josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 > 1) the `final` keyword in java ensures that value in stack cant change meaning the reference for objects and value  for primitives
 > 2) the objects are passed by copying the value of reference while the actual object actually resides in the heap.
 ### Metaspace
+Metaspace is a memory area in the Java Virtual Machine (JVM) introduced in Java 8 to replace the Permanent Generation (PermGen) space.
+It stores class metadata, such as:
+**Class definitions**: Information about the structure of classes, their methods, fields, and inheritance relationships.
+Method metadata: Bytecode instructions, method signatures, and other details about methods.
+**Static Variables**
+Key points about Metaspace:
+Native memory:
+Unlike the heap, Metaspace resides in native memory, which means it is outside the Java heap and is managed by the operating system.
+Dynamic sizing:
+Metaspace can dynamically grow and shrink depending on the application's needs, unlike PermGen which had a fixed size.
+Garbage collection:
+Metaspace is subject to garbage collection, meaning that unused class metadata can be reclaimed to free up memory.

 ### Escaping References